vBoBv/cosmosring/Assignment/iscg7420-Assignment1/README.md

 Universal Estate is an online market where space objects can be sold, trade and bid.
 This will include planets, asteroids, solar system, stars and many other things that orbit the Earth.

-This web application will consists of common functionalities that an e-commerce website has.
+This web application will consist of common functionalities that an e-commerce website has.
 Below are some of the functionalities that will be implemented:

 - Sign in / Sign up using username-password and OAuth
 - Sendgrid for email automation